 Keep moving in Stanley walk along the seawall and you would see a white sculpture with a colorful dragon head.
 The aesthetics are visibly Chinese, but I could not find any details about this sculpture.
-I just assume that it represents the Chinese community of Vancouver BC – which is the biggest immigrant community in British Columbia.
+I just assume that it represents the Chinese community, which is the biggest immigrant community in British Columbia.

 Lions of the Lion’s Gate Bridge